Michael-Cowie/Notes/Math/probability/probability_trees.md

 - The branching structure of choices
 - The collapsing of orderings into combinations
+- Combinatorial weight means the number of different outcome sequences that produce the same number of successes.
+It is called a weight because of tells us how many times the same probability appears.

 belongs entirely to the counting half.
 It was never built out of $p$ or $q$.
 It was built out of $n$ distinguishable positions and a decision to select $k$ of them.
 This means the same tree applies to any problem shaped like "choose $k$ from $n$," whether or not probability is involved at all.
 Stars and bars is exactly such a problem.